We invite and encourage you to explore our residency programs by visiting-- https://www.unmc.edu/com/about/gme/index.html.

 Students may use elective time to broaden their background in a particular specialty, pursue a research project or other scholarly endeavors, or explore career objectives in specialties covered in the required clerkships.
 Electives may be completed in major and affiliated teaching hospitals in this city, in teaching hospitals in other medical centers in the nation or abroad, or in preceptorships with full-time or volunteer faculty members.
 Other arrangements are subject to approval by the College of Medicine Curriculum Committee.

-Residency Preparation Course
+Residency Preparatory Course

 Electives in Omaha